yugvohra/simple-restful-app/README.md

 # Simple Restful APP
-## This project plays around with springboot-2 and mongo-db support
+### This project plays around with springboot-2 and mongo-db starter
 * It uses Junit 5 for setting up test context.

-#### spring-boot-starter-data-mongo-db and flapdoodle are used to manage tests and repository
+#### spring-boot-starter-data-mongo-db and flapdoodle are used to manage tests and mongo repository
 #### flapdoodle provides an embedded mongodb for testing.

 ### Description of service